gewethor/CYBR-8420-GroupProject/Code_Analysis_for_Software_Security_Engineering.md

 * Medium - 3rd Party CORS Request May Execute
-CWE-79: Improper Neutralization of Input During Web Page Generation ('Cross-site Scripting') The software does not neutralize or incorrectly neutralizes user-controllable input before it is placed in output that is used as a web page that is served to other users.
+CWE-79: Improper Neutralization of Input During Web Page Generation ('Cross-site Scripting') The software does not neutralize user-controllable input before it is placed in output that is used as a web page that is served to other users.

 * Medium - Selector interpreted as HTML
 CWE-80: Improper Neutralization of Script-Related HTML Tags in a Web Page ('Basic XSS')